 Give ‘em a hand and a rouse

 See cheerleaders jump and strut’

 We submit the permit application as the Harvard Standing Band and list our purpose as a spirit rally leading up to The Game.
 Almost immediately we are summoned to the Dean’s Office.
-Jack is terrified we’ll be written up again.
-For someone who did nothing to gain admission, he’s struggling to keep his privilege.
+Jack is terrified we are to be be written up again.
+For someone who did nothing to gain admission, he is struggling to keep his privilege.
 As the one who had to prove myself to get in, I expect some support for my student activities.
-Jack believes I just don’t care, and more importantly, not caring about what he feels.
-It’s always about him.
+Jack believes I just do not care, and more importantly, not caring about what he feels.
+It is still all about him.